 I firmly believe that the value of therapeutic work depends on the quality of relationship that develops between us.
 Every therapist-client relationship is unique and must meet your needs if it is to be useful.

 You may wish to use sessions to deal with immediate problems, look at longer term patterns of difficulty, share old hurts, or simply explore where you are going.
-I have used counselling and therapy through much of my adult life to deal with issues and longer term patterns.
+I have used counseling and therapy through much of my adult life to deal with issues and longer term patterns.
 I understand how difficult it can be to start this process or to move into new stages in the process of sharing feelings and information about yourself.

-It feels important to say that whilst you may have goals in mind I do not adopt a goal orientated approach.
 The usefulness of the work will have much to do with developing your self awareness and exploring your thoughts and emotions and their relationship to one another.

 Whatever we do it is likely that we will look at how you create the boundaries you need in your life, how you nurture yourself, and how you develop self esteem.